 Monitor Cisco ACI devices in NPM

-Starting with NPM 12.4, you can enable API polling on ACI devices to monitor the following components of your SDN environment:
+You can enable API polling on ACI devices to monitor the following components of your SDN environment:

 - Application profiles